guyettenathanj/Easy-CSharp-Metaprogramming/README.md

 1. JSON to C# Class
 2. Injecting Logging / Exception Handling
 3. Automatically register implimenters with a given IFactory class
+4. Create builder classes for any given design pattern.

 # Future Functionality
 ## Source Code To Builder